Hookyns/ujumbo/README.md

 # μJumbo
-JavaScript micro-framework for RIA created as support for JumboJS the Node.js MVC framework
+JavaScript micro-framework for SPA created as support for JumboJS the Node.js MVC framework.